$0 North Carolina Homeschool Portfolio & Assessment Templates

 If these templates don't give you a clear, organized system for documenting your North Carolina homeschool — email [email protected] within 30 days and you'll receive a full refund.
 No questions asked.

 101,880 registered home schools in North Carolina.
 Every one of them needs to document what they're doing.
-The only question is whether you build the system yourself — or use one that's already built for NC law.
+The only question is whether you build the system yourself — or use one that's already proof-ready.

 From the Blog